Board of National Officers*

 - Deputy Prior, second in charge, can be active Prior if Prior is away.
 The Grand Seneschal may also be called along with the National Marshall for purposes of opinions on future members, background checks, and applications.
 The National Seneschal will assist the Grand Prior in Administrative matters.

-National Secretary will advise the National Almoner and the National Historian and work together for projects on:
+The Grand Secretary will advise the National Almoner and the National Historian and work together for projects on:

 - Research on Templar history